MCT-master/mct-master.github.io/spatial-audio.md

 permalink: /spatial-audio/
 ---

-The blog posts of this section relate to the course [MCT4044 Spatial Audio](https://www.ntnu.edu/studies/courses/MCT4044).
-The aim of the course is to develop knowledge of and practical experience with spatial audio production technologies, including binaural and multichannel rendering of both channel-based and object-based audio.
+The blog posts of this section relate to *Spatial Audio* module in the course [MCT4025 – Physical-Virtual Communication and Music 2](https://www.uio.no/studier/emner/hf/imv/MCT4025/) (from 2022) and to the discontinued course [MCT4044 Spatial Audio](https://web.archive.org/web/20210420220955/https://www.ntnu.edu/studies/courses/MCT4044) (2019 to 2021).
+The aim of these courses is to develop knowledge of and practical experience with spatial audio production technologies, including binaural and multichannel rendering of both channel-based and object-based audio.
 Topics include virtual acoustics, auralization and spatial audio perception.

 {%- if site.posts.size > 0 -%}